SamAbr/Body-Fat-Analysis-using-Penrose-Body-Fat-Dataset/README.md

 - All significant correlations have been identified and visualized using scatter plots.
 - A linear regression model is also fitted to predict body fat percentage using abdomen circumference.

+## Files included

+1. Body_Fat_Analysis_using_Penrose_Body_Fat_Dataset.Rmd: RMarkdown file containing the code and analysis for the body fat percentage project.
+2. Body_Fat_Analysis_using_Penrose_Body_Fat_Dataset.html: HTML output of the analysis, generated from the RMarkdown file.

 ## Conclusion

 This project provides insights into how body measurements correlate with body fat percentage.
 It emphasizes the importance of abdomen circumference as a predictor of body fat and illustrates the use of correlation and regression analysis in physiological data interpretation.